mohofar/PedVision/Readme.md

 This is the official code repository for the paper "PedVision: Integrating human-in-the-loop with visual foundation models for age-agnostic pediatric hand bone segmentation".
 The image below outlines the pipeline (s: ee the paper for more details), and we will walk you through the code for each part in the sections below.

-> [!NOTE]
-> - Open this link in a new tab to see toturial on YouTube for test part: [PedVision test](https://youtu.be/hi7YJ2_5c7U?si=YMx7D0kBZptvXszS)
-> - Training toturial will be avaliable soon.

 ![pipeline](https://github.com/mohofar/PedVision/blob/main/git_images/pipeline_.png)

 ## Table of Contents